Syeerus/cbrscraper/README.md

                      [-l {CRITICAL,ERROR,WARNING,INFO,DEBUG}] [-v]
                      filename

-Scrapes a play list defined in an SQLite3 database.
+Scrapes playlists defined in an SQLite3 database.

 positional arguments:
   filename              Filename of the database to use.